July 20 2023 | 9 Min Read

 When you’re in the same room, these conversations tend to happen.
 And this can pave the way for clearer thinking, better solutions, and ultimately, more effective supply chain strategy.

-We work to provide real solutions
+We work to provide real, agile supply chain solutions

-Ted Presnal, our Director of Enterprise Account Management, said it best:
+Our Director of Enterprise Account Management, said it best:

 “It's such a great feeling to get in front of the clients, work with them, talk with them, meet different departments, understand their business needs, understand their goals.
 We work to provide solutions; they may be small or large-scale, and they may take weeks or even a month to analyze and bring to the forefront, but the result of the hard work is motivating and builds trust.”